-&lt;sup>73 According to the official statistics office of Belgium (StatBEL), the average active population in 2017 was of 4,940,348 Belgians = see Statbel, 'Active (working and unemployed) population since 2017 based on the reformed Labour Force Survey, by quarter, region, age class and level of education' (27 July 2018) available at pension products provider).
+The FSMA annually reports detailed information on Institutions for Occupational Retirement Provision (IORP, the EU law term for non-insurance regulated occupational pension products provider62).
 Every two years, the FSMA also reports detailed information on sector pension plans and supplementary pension plans for self-employed individuals.
 Information on "Assurance Groupe" contracts was reported by Assuralia (for Branch 21 contracts) and by the National Bank of Belgium (for Branch 23 contracts).

-Data for the whole year 2017 is missing as the bi-annual survey regarding 2017 figures will be published in 2019.
-Annual statistics for the whole year 2017 for occupational pension plans managed by IORPs and "Assurance Groupe" contracts will unfortunately be published only by the end of this year.
+Some data for the whole year of 2017 is still missing as the bi-annual survey regarding supplementary pension plans for self-employed has not been published yet63.
+Annual statistics for the whole year 2018 for occupational pension plans managed by IORPs and "Assurance Groupe" contracts will unfortunately be published only by the end of this year (2019).